bittnert/OMOTE/doc/Omote remote overview.md

 Inside the an Action, the device and the command together with a timeout is specified so the remote control has just a list of commands to execute.
 The execution of an action does not change the meaning of any other buttons on the remote control but only preform certain steps in an certain order.

-### Grouping
+### Scene

 *I don't like this naming, maybe we can come up with some better name*

-A Grouping would use Devices and Actions and group them together.
-Specifically, when a group is selected, some sort of state machine would be added to the remote control.
+A Scene would use Devices and Actions and group them together.
+Specifically, when a Scene is selected, some sort of state machine would be added to the remote control.

-For example, there could be a Group for watching some Netflix (or similar) on a projector.
-When this group is selected, the starting Action would be the one described above where the projector, screen, video source and audio system is turned on.
+For example, there could be a Scene for watching some Netflix (or similar) on a projector.
+When this Scene is selected, the starting Action would be the one described above where the projector, screen, video source and audio system is turned on.

 However, in addition the buttons on the remote are remapped.
 For example, the volume keys would send out IR codes for the Audio System while the arrow keys would send out signals to the video source (e.g. WiFi commands to a FireTV stick or IR signals to a computer or similar).